bharathajjarapu/ArcNews/README.md

 The News App integrates with an open standards API for fetching news data.
 The API provides a reliable source of information, ensuring the app stays current.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the License - see the [LICENSE](LICENSE) file for details or just remember use this as you need.

 Feel free to customize the placeholders and add specific details as needed.